ARRAKIHS Mission

 Organization

-The ARRAKIHS Mission Consortium is a group of people, researchers and engineers, fundamentally organized along three crucial lines of operation: Instrumentation, Science and Ground Segment.
+The ARRAKIHS Mission Consortium is a group of people, researchers and engineers, fundamentally organised along three crucial lines of operation: Instrumentation, Science and Instrument Operations and Science Data Center.